LaurePiechaczyk/project4-code-institute-django/README.md

 The details of the design evolution, user project can be found **[here](UXEVOLUTIO.md)**.
 It includes diagrams, pictures, explanation of changes in the project process.

 ## User Story
-The user project has been mapped in this github porjoct under issues.
+The user project has been mapped in this github project under issues.
-The user story for this project is:
+The user stories for this project are:

 <h3 align="center"><img src="static/images/readme/user-story-excel.png"></h3>